In this series of articles, I want to challenge you to live much bigger. I want to challenge you to enlarge your heart into a kingdom heart.

-This is about supreme rulers, the privileged, rulers of the darkness of this world as well as spiritual depravity in places where there should be spiritual purity – the high places.
+This is, therefore, about supreme rulers, the privileged, rulers of the darkness of this world as well as spiritual depravity in places where there should be spiritual purity – the high places.

 This should, without doubt bring us out of our concerns with the petty smokin’, drinkin’, dancin’ and gamblin’ mistakes of our peers and instead focus our minds on going to war with the evils of a broken world.

-This series of nine articles were originally written as a book (never intended for serious publication).
+I wrote this series of articles originally as a book (never intended for serious publication).
 The articles in order are as follows: